 Trends can be inspiring when it comes to the interior decor of your home.
 Apart from floral wallpapers and nature-based shades, there are many other interior paint trends you can look up to.

-- Complementary Themed Colors
+- Complementary Themed Colours

-Using a contrasting color palette gives the space more vibrancy and a charming look.
+Using a contrasting colour palette gives the space more vibrancy and a charming look.
 For eg. using red and green for the walls of the living space, while also furnishing the room in coherence with the contrasting reds and greens to stimulate festive-like feels.

 Apart from that, one can use bright yellow and sky blue together in the same manner.
 Another such combination would be green and pink.
 However, with this, the concept you can incorporate would be the Three-Colour Rule.
 Here, limit your palette to three main colours per room for balance.
 Try the 6:3:2 ratio: 60% light, 30% medium, 10% dark shades.
 This keeps the look cohesive without overwhelming the senses